deepbrainspace/deepbrain-stack/documentation/architecture.md

 External APIs are integrated using webhook-based Cloudflare Workers:

-- **Aircall Webhook Worker** receives real-time updates from the Aircall API
+1. **Aircall/Guesty Webhook Worker** receives real-time updates from external APIs
-- **Guesty Webhook Worker** receives real-time updates from the Guesty API
+2. **Data transformation** occurs at the edge for optimal performance
-- **Data transformation** occurs at the edge for optimal performance
+3. **Firestore database** stores the normalized data
-- **Firestore database** stores the normalized data
+4. **Firestore write triggers** a separate Google Cloud Function
-- **Vectorize Function** creates vector representations for AI queries
+5. **Vectorize Function** creates vector representations and updates Qdrant

 This architecture provides real-time data synchronization without polling, reducing latency and resource usage.
+The separation of concerns between the webhook processing and vectorization ensures each component remains focused and maintainable.

 ### 3. RocketChat Message Vectorization